zeeev/alignReadToHapHMM/README.md

 # alignReadToHapHMM

-alignReadToHapHMM headers aligns NGS reads to a “reference” haplotype and calculates the probability of the read given the haplotype.
+alignReadToHapHMM headers aligns NGS reads to a “reference” haplotype and calculates the probability of the read given the haplotype using a modified pairedHMM.

 ### Requirements
 A modern c++ compiler